The Roxborough school shooting has educators asking: If a football scrimmage isn’t safe, what is?

-As soon as Clarice Brazas heard Tuesday about the shooting by five gunmen at Roxborough High that left four students wounded and one dead, the Philadelphia teacher thought: How will I explain this to my students?
+As soon as Clarice Brazas heard Tuesday about the shooting by five apparent juveniles at Roxborough High that left four students wounded and one dead, the Philadelphia teacher thought: How will I explain this to my students?

 “We always tell our kids, ‘Stay in school, do an activity, play a sport.
-These things will help you build a better life and keep you safe,’ but it seems like we can’t keep kids safe anymore,” said Brazas, who teaches at the U School, a public school in North Philadelphia.
+These things will help you build a better life and keep you safe,’ but it seems like we can’t keep kids safe anymore,” said Brazas, who teaches at Academy at Palumbo School, a public school in South Philadelphia.
 “Every single shooting is sad and heartbreaking, but it’s not the same when it happens in a place that’s supposed to be safe.”

+» READ MORE: How to talk to kids about the Roxborough High School shooting

 That students were shot immediately after a school-sanctioned, after-school activity keeps veteran Philadelphia principal Robin Cooper up at night.
 Cooper, president of the Philadelphia principals’ union, came to Roxborough Tuesday night to support administrators and help plan how to help the affected schools cope.